 More than half of the metals & Minerals we test are known to be toxic, dangerous, carcinogenic or have unknown effects on humans.
 Long red bars in your results make it imperative to investigate possible exposure routes and consider follow-up with Water, Soil or Dust tests.
 Evidence indicates that the Heavy Metals with longer red bars correlate well with levels of recent consistent exposure.
 See result examples.

 There are links within your results that take you to further information.
 All links are in blue.
 Metal name links take you to the substance profile on on our sister site – Toxno.
-You can also see other people’s results by clicking on compare.
+You can also see other people’s results.